About Lori Lara

 Always listen to your intuition.

 It's your superpower of

-Lori Lara teaches girls and women how to protect themselves from unsafe people, so they can live with confidence and peace of mind.
-From dangerous predators looking for a victim to boundary-crashing loved ones that add stress and anxiety to every day life.
-As a third degree black-belt in mixed martial arts and creator of The Strong Girl Self-Defense Program, Lori teaches unique blend of effective fighting skills while also building the mental, emotional, and spiritual foundations of self-protection.
+Lori Lara teaches students how to protect themselves from unsafe people - from dangerous predators looking for a victim to boundary-crashing loved ones that add stress and anxiety to every day life, Lori helps her students navigate boundary issues and difficult relationships, so they can live with confidence and peace of mind.
+With a third degree black-belt in mixed martial arts and a Bachelor's of Science in Psychology, Lori teaches a unique blend of effective self-defense skills while also building the mental and emotional foundations of self-protection and strength.

 With a positive and engaging teaching style, Lori teaches students how to recognize and avoid dangerous situations and how to fight back if they find themselves in one.
 Whether she's teaching high school or college students, a Girl Scout troop, sports team, high-risk youth or sex trafficking and domestic violence survivors, her message is the same: "No matter who you are or what you've been through, you can overcome everything.
 You are worth protecting and you don't have to be a black belt to learn how to protect yourself and live in peace."

 Everywhere she goes, Lori shares her personal story of overcoming major depression and post-traumatic stress, resulting from childhood trauma.
 She loves sharing the message of hope and freedom found in working through mental health struggles in God's healing power.